HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-sum                                    Yes      Yes      No        No       No     torch.Tensor T                                      Yes      Yes      Yes       Yes      Yes    torch.Tensor t                                      Yes      Yes      Yes       Yes      Yes    torch.Tensor tan                                    Yes      No       No        No       No     torch.Tensor tan\_                                  Yes      No       No        No       No     torch.Tensor tanh                                   Yes      Yes      No        No       No     torch.Tensor tanh\_                                 Yes      Yes      No        No       No     torch.Tensor to                                     Yes      Yes      Yes       Yes      Yes    torch.Tensor
+sum                                    Yes      Yes      No        No       No     torch.Tensor T                                      Yes      Yes      Yes       Yes      Yes    torch.Tensor t                                      Yes      Yes      Yes       Yes      Yes    torch.Tensor tan                                    Yes      Yes      No        No       No     torch.Tensor tan\_                                  Yes      Yes      No        No       No     torch.Tensor tanh                                   Yes      Yes      No        No       No     torch.Tensor tanh\_                                 Yes      Yes      No        No       No     torch.Tensor to                                     Yes      Yes      Yes       Yes      Yes    torch.Tensor